partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 Follow the enclosed instructions to activate your Card.
 Visit EIPCard.com to learn more.
 ```

 However, the linked page (irs.gov/eip) didn't make any mention of the EIP Card, or any debit cards that are being distributed to Americans.
+I spent some time clicking around until I was finally able to find a section on the IRS site (hidden deep in the FAQ) that validates eipcard.com as a trusted source of CARES Act rebates, confirming that this was - shockingly - neither a scam nor my identity being stolen.

+I called the EIP Card activation number, dutifully divulged the information I needed to access the card, and swiftly routed my $1,200 to my bank - away from this hot mess.

 #### Digging Around Online

-Unfortunately, this seems like it's the best that the federal government (and their outsourced counterparts) could do on short notice.
+Was it possible that I just had a bad user experience, and missed an important detail that would have allowed me to validate this faster?
+Was I an outlier?
+Did Money Network Cardholder Services run out of envelopes that clearly denoted that this was my CARES Act rebate?

+Unfortunately, my experience was in line with the experience of all Americans.
 News sites [reported](https://www.cnbc.com/2020/06/05/how-to-replace-your-stimulus-debit-card-if-you-threw-it-away.html) that something like this would happen, and pleaded with their readers not to throw out the junk mail they receive as there's a chance one of those letters might be your CARES Act rebate.
 However, few offered real advice for recognizing the card, and many did not provide safe guidance for validating that the EIP Card people received was real.
 This included:

 - The [CFPB](https://www.consumerfinance.gov/about-us/blog/economic-impact-payment-prepaid-card/) (a federal entity) saying what you received is "not a scam" if the EIP Card came from "Money Network Cardholder Services" and has "VISA", "DEBIT", and "MetaBank, N.A." on the back.
 These are all easily forged with a fake card and bad return address.
 Though to their credit, they did provide the correct links and telephone numbers to call afterwards - you'd hope people didn't return to their letter after saying "yeah, it must be safe."
 - [AARP](https://www.aarp.org/money/taxes/info-2020/stimulus-payment-debit-cards.html) advocated against searching online to validate the phone number you've been told to call.
 This is okay-ish to help avoid online scams, but dooms anyone with a fraudulent letter.
 - While the [FTC](https://www.consumer.ftc.gov/blog/2020/05/what-know-about-economic-impact-payment-debit-cards) provides a good summary of what to do, even they reference that "the mailer will give you instructions on how to activate the card," which could be dangerous.

 If you get a similar card, you may want to follow a safe guide for activating it, such as the one I've provided [here](/2020/eip-cards-made-fraud-easier/staying-safe/), which is also linked at the top and bottom of the page.
 It relies solely on securely connecting to the IRS site in order to determine facts and other trusted sources, and eschews nearly all use of the easily-forged paper letter.

-My card, thankfully, was real.
-I called the EIP Card activation number, dutifully divulged the information I needed to access the card, and swiftly routed my $1,200 to my bank - away from this hot mess.

 ## Making Fraud Easier